 Reposted from February 20th, 2018.

-It’s been noted on social media: When children in Sandy Hook were massacred by semi-automatic fire America had a choice: do something or do nothing.
+It’s been noted on social media: When children in Sandy Hook were massacred by semi-automatic fire, America had a choice to do something.
+And they did.
+They did nothing.

-The implications for the latter would be grave.
+The implications are grave.
 To do nothing after school children were shot dead would make a lasting statement: the most heinous crimes against the most vulnerable would be widely tolerated and accepted.

 Result?
 No substantive change happened.
 (Or has happened since.)